Overview of Methodologies for Assessing Fair Market Value

 Another factor that is widely recognised as influencing FMV is a lack of marketability; in other words, an inability of the asset’s owner to realise its value at any chosen time.

-Marketability is related to control, in that a controlling owner always has the right to dispose of the asset, and it is therefore marketable in his hands.
+Marketability is related to control, in that a controlling owner always has the right to dispose of the asset, and it is therefore marketable in their hands.
 Some non-controlling owners, especially those with relatively small shareholdings in quoted companies, also have marketability, as they can realise value by disposing of shares in the market at the market price (larger shareholdings need separate consideration and may have a value below or above the quoted market price, depending on the wider share ownership structure).
-Other non-controlling owners, however, are unable to realise value, perhaps because they cannot dispose of shares without approval from others, or because there is no ready market for the shares.
+Other non-controlling owners, however, may be unable to realise value, perhaps because they cannot dispose of shares without approval from others, or because there is no ready market for the shares.
 This lack of marketability depresses the FMV of the partial ownership.

-All the valuation approaches discussed above assume that the owner of the asset has the ability to realise it, either because they are based on controlling ownership or because they are based on the share prices of quoted companies, which are normally (by definition) marketable.
+All the valuation approaches that have been discussed assume that the owner of the asset has the ability to realise it, either because they are based on controlling ownership or because they are based on the share prices of quoted companies, which are normally (by definition) marketable.
 If the valuer is dealing with a minority shareholding in a private company, its owner will probably have little or no opportunity to realise its value, and a discount is therefore required to take account of this lack of marketability.

 Reaching a conclusion